Preserving Node-level Privacy in Graph Neural Networks: Our Node-level Privacy Solution

 \textbf{Algorithm overview}.
 We present the illustration for the structure of our algorithm in Figure \ref{fig:illustration_workflow}, showing how functions call the others.
 We also highlight the critical stages in \textit{HeterPoisson} (Algorithm \ref{alg:HeterPoisson}) in Figure \ref{fig:illustration_workflow}.
 In Figure \ref{fig:illustration}, we show toy examples of critical stages happening in \textit{HeterPoisson} as highlighting those helps better understand our privacy analysis.
 For either of the adjacent input graphs $\mathcal{G}^*, \mathcal{G}'$, \textit{HeterPoisson} first receives input graph $\hat{\mathcal{G}}$; then, after many sub-graphs are sampled and formed, we get sub-graph container $\hat{G}$; finally, after those sub-graphs are processed, we get the final sub-graph container $G$.

 \textbf{Algorithm \ref{alg:nodedp_training}}.
 The high-level steps of our solution are presented in \textit{}Algorithm \ref{alg:nodedp_training}.
 In each iteration, \textit{Node-Level DP GNN} first calls function \textit{HeterPoisson} to return a sub-graph container $\hat{G}$ which contains many sub-graphs.
 This allows us to leverage the ideas from DP-SGD, {\it i.e.}, separate-then-bound; we treat a single sub-graph as the \textit{per-example}, and we clip the per-sub-graph gradient with bounded $\ell_2$-norm.
-Finally, we add symmetric multivariate Laplace (SML) noise $\mathcal{LAP}(0,\sigma^2\mathbb{I}^d)$ \cite{kotz2001laplace} to the sum of clipped gradient vectors to form the private gradient.
-We elaborate $\mathcal{LAP}(0,\sigma^2\mathbb{I}^d)$ in Section \ref{sec:privacy_analysis}.
-Roughly speaking, in our algorithm framework, SML leads to both non-trivial privacy bound and non-trivial utility because its tail behaves as desired.
-In contrast, the well-known Gaussian cannot achieve such.
-This is explained by our discussion in Section \ref{sec:privacy_analysis},
+Finally, we add Gaussian noise $\mathcal{N}(0,\sigma^2\mathbb{I}^d)$ \cite{kotz2001laplace} to the sum of clipped gradient vectors to form the private gradient.

 \textbf{Algorithm \ref{alg:HeterPoisson}}. \textit{HeterPoisson} is the core part of our solution. \textit{HeterPoisson} returns a container that contains many sub-graphs.
 It first samples the \textit{central} nodes, and based on a \textit{central} node, it calls the function \textit{NeighborSampling} to sample neighbors to form a sub-graph.
 Note that sampling on \textit{central} nodes are independent trails.
 After forming many sub-graphs, it ensures no \textit{central} node appears in the \textit{peripheral} nodes in other sub-graphs.
 We enforce such an operation for utility purposes.
 Specifically, if we do not have such an operation, although our privacy accounting method can still apply, we need to add more noise as the sensitivity increases due to overlapping nodes among these sub-graphs, which hurts utility.
 Discussion and experimental results for this study are provided in Section \ref{sec:ablation_study}.